Tony Modra: Post-AFL career

 In May 2011, it was reported that Modra was considering a return to the AFL as a coach with Adelaide.

-On 3 October 2011, Modra—along with other former AFL and SANFL stars such as Andrew and Darren Jarman, Gavin Wanganeen, Mark Ricciuto, Ben Hart, Mick Martyn, Brendan Fevola, Matthew Lloyd and Dermott Brereton—played in the State of Origin Slowdown match at the Adelaide Oval between South Australia and Victoria.
-The match was played for charity for the Little Heroes Foundation and saw South Australia winners 17.10 (112) to Victoria's 17.9 (111) courtesy of a goal 20 seconds from the final siren by Darren Jarman.
+On 3 October 2011, Modra played in the State of Origin Slowdown charity match at Adelaide Oval for the Little Heroes Foundation, alongside former AFL and SANFL players such as Andrew and Darren Jarman, Gavin Wanganeen, Mark Ricciuto, Ben Hart, Mick Martyn, Brendan Fevola, Matthew Lloyd and Dermott Brereton.
+South Australia won the match by one point following a late goal by Darren Jarman.